 City requires that written or verbally-recorded (oral) consent should be obtained wherever possible.
 However, it is recognised that there are some rare instances when it will not be possible or appropriate to ask for consent.

 This may include, for instance, research into illegal/criminal activities, corruption, conflict research, victims groups, or research taking place in non-western jurisdictions where insisting on written consent would adversely affect the relationship with the potential participant and even prevent them from participating in the research.

-In such instances the applicant should clearly justify and address this in the application to the senate research ethics committee.
-A decision can then be made as to whether it is appropriate, in the context of the research and the population, not to ask for written or to verbally-record consent and for the Information Compliance Team to conduct a privacy impact assessment (PIA) and report back to the Senate Research Ethics Committee on compliance with GDPR.
+In such instances the applicant should clearly justify and address this in the application to the research ethics committee.
+A decision can then be made as to whether it is appropriate, in the context of the research and the population, not to ask for written or to verbally-record consent.

 Note that if ethical approval for unconsented research has not been given by a Research Ethical Committee, for instance because the population being recruited was not thought to be averse to signing a consent form, the potential participant should not be included in the study.